“If the whole body were an eye where would the sense of hearing be?” (1 Corinthians 12:17)

 Paul’s remedy for that kind of thinking was the metaphor of a body being just one member and not a body with the beauty of many diverse parts.
 Other members of the body of Christ have what you do not have and you have what they do not have – that means you need them and they need you.

 The body of Christ is a team sport.
 Are you willing to be a team player?
-If so, step up and play your part.
+If so, step up and do your part.

 Dick Woodward, 05 February 2013